An update on the smug MAGA-hat wearing teacher.

 Just quickly before we get down to things: on July 15th, I’m going to be switching on paid subscriptions — which basically means if you want to support the work I do here, you can.

 There’s an early bird rate for the next few weeks of $5 a month or $50 for a year (after that it’ll be $6.99 a month or $69.69 per year).
+All this is in USD, American dollars.
 You can sign up here:

 To be clear, I will still send out at least one free newsletter a week, but for paying subscribers I will be sending out all my articles & investigations, along with access to monthly AMAs, and posts that are a little more personal and behind-the-scenes.
 And you’ll be directly supporting my writing & investigations.